Updated: February 2025

 However, bumble bees have a smooth stinger, and are able to sting repeatedly, but bumble bees are rarely aggressive.
 Read more about this subject: 'Do All Bees Die If They Sting You?'

-6. Bee stings are different to wasp and hornet stings
+7. The venom from bee stings is different to that of wasp and hornet stings

 There is a misconception that bee stings are the same as wasp and hornet stings.